-This indicator considers the gross completed employment floorspace by type between April 2009 and March 2010.
+This indicator considers the gross completed employment floorspace by type between April 2010 and March 2011.
 Employment floorspace is defined by the Use Classes Order (B1a, b, c, B2 and B8).
 The completed space also represents the gross floorspace area.

-The largest increase in floorspace was from flexible floorspace, accounting for almost three quarters of the total completed floorspace.
-Completed B1 floorspace accounted for approximately 15% of all completed floorspace.
+The largest increase in floorspace was from B1 floorspace, accounting for 85% of the total completed floorspace.
+Completed Flexible Floorspace accounted for the remaining 15% of all completed floorspace.
 The completed floorspace is representative of the local economy in that general industrial space is becoming less important to business needs.

-Floorspace that is flexible between B1, B2 and B8 uses in a variety of combinations between the uses accounts for almost 75% of all completed floorspace.
 Table 16 demonstrates that flexible space across B1, B2 and B8 uses accounts for all flexible space.

-Table 15 Completed Floorspace sq m
+Table 15 Completed Floorspace sqm

 Use Class Floorspace

-ВІ 2,347
+BI 1,927

-B2 486
+B2 nil

-B8 -
+B8 nil

-Flexible Floorspace between B1, B2 and B8 7,172
+Flexible Floorspace between B1,B2 and B8 328

-Total 9,997
+Total 2,255

-Table 16 Flexible Floorspace sq m
+Table 16 Flexible Floorspace sqm

 Flexible Space Floorspace

-BI, B2 and B8 7,172
+BI, B2 and B8 328

-BIb, BIc, B2 and B8 -
+Blb, Blc, B2 and B8 nil

-BIc and B8 -
+Blc and B8 nil

-BI and B8 -
+BI and B8 nil

-Blb and Blc -
+Blb and Blc nil

-Bla 2,347
+Bla nil

-Total Flexible Space 9,519
+Total Flexible Space 328

-Chelmsford Borough Council has a service level agreement (SLA) with Essex County Council to undertake monitoring of industrial and warehousing uses (Uses Classes BI - B8) and office use (Use Classes BIa).
+Chelmsford Borough Council undertakes monitoring of industrial and warehousing uses (Uses Classes B1 - B8) and office use (Use Classes B1a).
 In all cases, extensions, new development, redevelopment and changes of uses will be monitored.

-As a part of the SLA, Essex County Council will carry out an annual field survey of land development within Chelmsford Borough and carry out analysis of the data collected.
-The current economic downturn means that there was a slowdown in employment floorspace delivered during 2009/2010.
-It is expected that this trend will continue into 2010/11.
+Chelmsford Borough Council will carry out an annual field survey of land development within Chelmsford Borough and carry out analysis of the data collected.
+The current global economic downturn means that there has been a slowdown in employment floorspace delivered in recent years.
+It is expected that this trend will continue into 2011/12.

-Core Indicator 7 Amount of Floorspace Development for Employment by Type in Employment or Regeneration Areas.
+Core Indicator 7 Amount of Floorspace Development for Employment by Type in Employment or regeneration Areas.